skyl/bonsai/the-software-is-the-product.md

 your version control system.
 If you're working alone, maybe you can simply push changes directly to your main branch and have a third-party service automatically deploy the changes for you.
-This could be a beautiful, simple process that allows you to change and grow your software product.
+This could be a beautifully simple process that allows you to change and grow your software product.
-Work towards being able to change the version of your production software with a single, simple command.
+Work towards being able to change the version of your production software with a single command.
 Perhaps you have a ton of contributors with varying levels of maturity.
 In this case you will probably need to implement more checks and tests before allowing contributors to commit their